drshahizan/AI-Innovation/portfolio/Rikarasyid82/readme.md

 </p>

 <h1 align="center">Hi 👋, I'm Rika Rachmawati </h1>
-<h3 align="center">I am a General Manager of Menara Danareksa Office</h3>
-<h3 align="center">The Grade A Exclusive Office Space nestled in a strategic location at the Heart of Goverment district</h3>
 <br>

+- 🏢 I am a **General Manager** of **Menara Danareksa** Office.
+The Grade A Exclusive Office Space nestled in a strategic location at the Heart of Goverment district

+- 🌱 I'm postgraduate student at **Padjajaran University in Bandung**

+- 💬 Ask me about **Job Vacancies in Cirebon and Surrounding Areas**

+- 📫 How to reach me **rika.rachmawati.7777@gmail.com**

+<h3 align="center"> “It’s Better to be a Lion for a day than a sheep all your life” </h3>